dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 :::note

-Note that the following examples do not comprehensively cover all the available options.
+Note that the following examples are not comprehensive and do not cover all the available options.
 These examples are meant to be templates for you to develop your own behaviors.

 :::